carpentries-incubator/lesson-parallel-python/_episodes/02-benchmarking.md

 ~~~
 {: .source}

+> It could be that a task this small does not register on your radar: slowly increase the amount of
+> `10**7` to see what happens.
+{: .callout}

 ![System monitor](../fig/system-monitor.jpg)

 How can we test in a more rigorous way?
 In Jupyter we can use some line magics!